Skip to content

 Laser prints are indecently cheaper than other technology, and that’s usually the technology you will find on the internet.

-Even if the printer are now digital and use digital image, they still print on the same argentic paper, using the same technology (the one at your mini-lab).
+This technique was created in the 60’s.
+Today, even if printers are now digital and use digital image, they still print on the same photo sensitive paper, using the same technology (the one used int traditional mini-lab).
 The only difference is how the image is projected on the paper.
 Before the light went through the negative photographer film and exposed the photographic paper.
 Today it’s usually a laser that is used to light the photographer.
 That said, we should not make any mistake, it’s not a Laser printer.

-Indeed, here, the paper still passes through several a chemical steps: developer, bleach/fix, a wash, and dryer.
-It’s the same old photo RC paper that had our parents.
+Indeed, here, the paper still passes through several chemical baths: developer, bleach/fix, a wash, and dryer.
+It’s the same old photo RC paper that our parents used.

 One kind of Paper, several brands and several texture